ChinaKnowledge.de -

 biao 表, tables

-zhi 志, treatises about state rituals, courtly etiquette, calendar and astronomy, omina, penal law, food and commerce (including taxation), local administration, state offices, the military, literature, and also diplomatic relations
+zhi 志, treatises about state rituals, courtly etiquette, calendar and astronomy, omens, penal law, food and commerce (including taxation), local administration, state offices, the military, literature, and also diplomatic relations

-At least imperial annals-biographies (ji) and normal biographies (zhuan) had to be included in a jizhuanti-type history book.
+At least imperial annals-biographies (ji) and biographies (zhuan) of eminent and ordinary people had to be included in a jizhuanti-type history book.
 The treatises can be seen as condensed encyclopaedias on statecraft, but always focusing on one dynasty.

-The opposite to this biography-centered type of historiography are chronicles or annals (biannianti 編年體 type).
+The opposite of this biography-centered type of historiography is chronicles or annals (biannianti 編年體 type).